 11 Essential Herbs for The Lymphatic System

-This herb is known to heal many chronic ailments and to shrink tumors by interacting with cancer pathways; it is anti-inflammatory, anti-viral and reverses chronic inflammation.
+This herb is known to heal many chronic ailments and to shrink tumors by interacting with cancer pathways; it is anti-inflammatory, anti-viral, and reverses chronic inflammation.

-Cleavers is anti-inflammatory and diuretic known to flush excess waste out of the body; it is known to reduce inflammation of the lymph glands and to shrink cysts.
+Cleavers is an anti-inflammatory and diuretic known to flush excess waste out of the body; it is known to reduce inflammation of the lymph glands and to shrink cysts.

 Red root is a warming herb known to stimulate the lymph system and accelerate healing and regeneration; it is known to reduce inflammation in the liver and the spleen.

-Burdock root is an excellent detoxifier for the lymph system, blood, and the skin; it is a lymph system strengthener that is particularly helpful for eczema, psoriasis, acne, and other skin conditions.
+Burdock root is an excellent detoxifier for the lymph system, blood, and skin; it is a lymph system strengthener that is particularly helpful for eczema, psoriasis, acne, and other skin conditions.

-Devil’s claw is used for lymphatic drainage and for cleansing of the lymph nodes and vessels; it is especially helpful for lymphedema, swelling, and muscle/joint pain.
+Devil’s claw is used for lymphatic drainage and cleansing of the lymph nodes and vessels; it is especially helpful for lymphedema, swelling, and muscle/joint pain.